horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\sqrt{2} a \int_{0}^{\tau}[3-\cos (2 t)]^{-1 / 2} d t$$
 </div>

 depending on your parameterization.
-Either way, it so happens that his gives us an *elliptic integral of the first kind*.
+Either way, it so happens that his gives us an *elliptic integral of the first kind* (well, a scalar multiple of it).
 As a gentle reminder, "elliptic" is a misnomer, since we're now talking about some other kind of curve.

 You may be wondering why Gauss would take interest in this curve.
 Although similar, it's not obviously a simpler than elliptic integrals of the second kind.
 Well, one motivation might be because these particular integrals had already been studied by others, including Euler and Fagnano.
 As an example, Fagnano generalized the fact that